Wives of Henry VIII: Details

 English historian and House of Tudor expert David Starkey describes Henry VIII as a husband:

 What is extraordinary is that in the beginning of Henry's marriages, he was usually a very good husband.
 He was very tender to them, research shows that he addressed some of his wives as "sweetheart".
 He was a good lover, he was very generous: the wives were given huge settlements of land and jewels.
 He was immensely considerate when they were pregnant.
 However, if his current wife did not please him or did anything to fire his short temper, there would be consequences.
 Two of Henry's wives were beheaded by his command.

-A mnemonic device to remember the names of Henry's consorts is "Arrogant Boys Seem Clever, Howard Particularly", indicating their "last names", as known to popular culture: Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard, Catherine Parr.
+A mnemonic device to remember the order of Henry's consorts is "Arrogant Boys Seem Clever, Howard Particularly", indicating their "last names", as known to popular culture: Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard, Catherine Parr.

 A rhyme for their fates is "Divorced, beheaded, died; Divorced, beheaded, survived".
 This is well known to British schoolchildren but oversimplifies the story.

-As far as the fates of the marriages, the poem actually should be "Annulled, annulled, died; annulled, beheaded, survived" as Henry VIII's marriage to Anne Boleyn was annulled just two days before her beheading, as well as Catherine of Aragon and Anne of Cleves' marriages being annulled (religious) instead of divorced (civil).
 The basis of the Catherine of Aragon annulment was a retcon of the previous narrative of her transition from Arthur to Henry; the basis of the Anne of Cleves annulment was non-consummation.
 While Catherine Parr outlived Henry and was widowed when he died during their marriage, long-since annulled Anne of Cleves also survived him and was the last of his wives to die.

 Modern historians note that such rhymes reflect cultural memory rather than historical accuracy, since each generation has reinterpreted the wives as victims, saints, seductresses, or feminist icons depending on contemporary values.

-Descendants and relationships
+Ancestry and relationships

 Catherine of Aragon, Anne Boleyn, and Jane Seymour each gave Henry VIII one child who survived infancy: two daughters and one son, respectively.
-All three of these children eventually ascended to the throne, as King Edward VI, Queen Mary I, and Queen Elizabeth I. In addition, Henry had a relationship with Bessie Blount, resulting in a son- Henry FitzRoy.
+All three of these children eventually ascended to the throne, as King Edward VI, Queen Mary I, and Queen Elizabeth I. In addition, Henry had a relationship with Bessie Blount, resulting in a son – Henry FitzRoy.

 Anne Boleyn and Catherine Howard, who were both beheaded due to accusations of infidelity, were first cousins.
 Jane Seymour was second cousin to both Boleyn and Howard.
 Several of Henry's wives worked in service to another wife, typically as a lady-in-waiting.
 Boleyn served Catherine of Aragon.
 Seymour served both of her predecessors, Aragon and Boleyn.
 Howard also served her predecessor, Anne of Cleves.

-Henry VIII and his wives all descend from King Edward I ten generations earlier.
+Henry VIII and his wives all descended from King Edward I ten generations earlier.
 See also the chart below.